kasiawrz/case-study/liteapi-map-sdk/README.md

 ## Backend proxy (required)

-LiteAPI’s API key must never ship to the browser and their endpoints reject direct client-side calls because of CORS.
-Configure the SDK to talk to your own proxy service (this repo includes one in `../backend/server.js`) which forwards requests to LiteAPI and injects the `X-API-Key` header from `LITEAPI_KEY`.
+You need a backend proxy because:
+1. LiteAPI's API key must stay on the server (never in the browser)
+2. LiteAPI blocks direct browser requests (CORS)

+This repo includes a sample proxy in `../backend/server.js` that handles this for you.

 The sample proxy exposes: